-Scott D. Randall BEng, AssocDip Qual Tech
+Scott Randall BEng, AssocDip Qual Tech

 Scott joined the Board as an Associate Director in 2013, before becoming a full Director in 2014.
-He is Chair of the Audit Committee.
+He is now a member of the Risk Committee after being in the Audit Committee and Audit Committee Chair.